MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-restore-dropped-server.md

 ## Steps to restore

-1. Go to the [Activity Log](https://portal.azure.com/#blade/Microsoft_Azure_ActivityLog/ActivityLogBlade) from Monitor blade in Azure portal.
+1. Go to the [Activity Log](https://portal.azure.com/#blade/Microsoft_Azure_ActivityLog/ActivityLogBlade) from the Monitor page in Azure portal.

-1. In Activity Log, select on **Add filter** as shown and set the following filters for the
+1. In the Activity Log, select **Add filter** as shown and set the following filters for the

     - **Subscription** = Your Subscription hosting the deleted server
     - **Resource Type** = Azure Database for MySQL flexible servers (Microsoft.DBforMySQL/flexibleServers)